enzo-prism/Family-First-Smile-Care/replit.md

 - **January 31, 2025**: Added Google review CTA buttons in footer and dedicated home page section with 5-star visual appeal (removed from navigation header per user request)
 - **January 31, 2025**: Integrated YouTube office tour video showcasing the actual Los Gatos location front entrance in the About page Office Tour section
 - **January 31, 2025**: Added online bill pay buttons to navigation header and footer linking to SwipeSimple payment portal that opens in new tab
+- **January 31, 2025**: Implemented page-specific SEO with React Helmet - unique title tags and meta descriptions for all pages, plus updated OpenGraph image

 ## System Architecture